bryanwhiting/blog/book-review/2023-12-22-the-killers-of-the-flower-moon/index.md

 - guardians - Osage couldn't spend their own money without approval
 - criminal's secret eats away at him
 - judicial execution is a challenge of taming the evils within even those on the "right side of the law" calling for justice.
 Do we really need to execute someone?
 What if they're actually innocent?

+Earnest Burkheart's confession:
+- similar to [The Tell Tale heart](../2023-12-23-the-best-of-edgar-allen-poe/index.md).
+Someone feels better letting go of lying and coming clean.
+He was a happy man, even living in prison the rest of his life.
+- Why doesn't Hale feel this way?

+Storytelling:
+- Zoom out of the big picture, get to some conclusion of Earnest's story, then get back to the main plot.
+Wrap up the branches, perhaps with some summary or quip.